busywiththingsalreadyforgotten/IPod-Shuffle-4g/README.md

 * [Python 2.7](http://www.python.org/download/releases/2.7/)
 * [Mutagen](https://code.google.com/p/mutagen/)
-* Balabolka for Text to speech function (http://www.cross-plus-a.com/balabolka.htm ** For german, requires download of microsoft voice "Microsoft Hedda Desktop"
+* Balabolka (for text to speech) (http://www.cross-plus-a.com/balabolka.htm ** For german, requires download of microsoft voice "Microsoft Hedda Desktop"

 I upload my tracks using musicbee and then have setup a hotkey to run the following command: